SASTRA-iGEM2019/ToeholdSwitchDesign/README.md

 ## Citation
 ---
 Our software is made freely available for the scientific community under GNU GPL v3.
-Please cite us:
+To cite:
 Baabu et al [End-to-end computational approach to the design of RNA biosensors for miRNA biomarkers of cervical cancer](https://doi.org/10.1101/2021.07.09.451282).
 (2021)

 ### References